Tom Kirdahy

-Thomas Joseph Kirdahy (born June 18, 1963) is an American Tony and Olivier Award-winning theatrical producer, lawyer, and activist.
+Thomas Joseph Kirdahy (born June 18, 1963) is an American Tony and Olivier Award-winning theatrical producer, film producer, lawyer, and activist.

+Kirdahy's projects include the upcoming Broadway revival of Terrence McNally, Lynn Ahrens, and Stephen Flaherty's Ragtime at Lincoln Center, and the premiere of the new play Caroline off-Broadway, directed by David Cromer.
+Kirdahy also produced the 2024 Broadway revival of Gypsy, starring six-time Tony Award winner Audra McDonald and directed by five-time Tony Award winner George C. Wolfe, the new Broadway musical Just in Time, starring Tony Award winner Jonathan Groff as Bobby Darin, and the film adaptation of the Terrence McNally, John Kander, and Fred Ebb musical Kiss of the Spider Woman, written and directed by Bill Condon and starring Jennifer Lopez.

-Kirdahy produced the 2022 Broadway revival of August Wilson’s Pulitzer Prize-winning play The Piano Lesson, starring Samuel L. Jackson, John David Washington, and Danielle Brooks.
-His other recent credits include the Broadway production of the epic two-part play The Inheritance, winner of four Tony Awards including Best Play; the musical Hadestown, winner of eight Tony Awards including Best Musical; the off-Broadway revival of Little Shop of Horrors starring Tammy Blanchard, Jonathan Groff, and Christian Borle, which won the Drama Desk, Drama League and Outer Critics Circle Awards for Best Revival of a Musical; and the 2019 revival of Terrence McNally’s Frankie and Johnny in the Clair de Lune starring Audra McDonald and Michael Shannon, which received two Tony Award nominations including Best Revival of a Play.
+His current productions include the Broadway musical Hadestown, winner of eight Tony Awards including Best Musical, and the off-Broadway revival of Little Shop of Horrors originally starring Jonathan Groff, Tammy Blanchard, and Christian Borle, which won the Drama Desk, Drama League and Outer Critics Circle Awards for Best Revival of a Musical.

-Kirdahy’s upcoming projects include the original Broadway musical New York, New York, with a score by John Kander and Fred Ebb and additional lyrics by Lin-Manuel Miranda, which is set to open in the spring of 2023 with direction and choreography by Susan Stroman; and the new Broadway play Grey House, directed by Joe Mantello and starring Laurie Metcalf, Tatiana Maslany, and Paul Sparks.
+Kirdahy produced the New York Times Critic’s Pick Here We Are, the final musical from Stephen Sondheim.
+He is also known for the Broadway production of the epic two-part play The Inheritance, winner of four Tony Awards including Best Play, and the Tony-nominated 2022 Broadway revival of August Wilson’s Pulitzer Prize-winning play The Piano Lesson, starring Samuel L. Jackson, John David Washington, and Danielle Brooks, which became the highest-grossing August Wilson play in Broadway history.

-His other notable Broadway credits include the musical Anastasia, the 2014 revival of It's Only a Play starring Nathan Lane and Matthew Broderick, and The Visit starring Chita Rivera, which received five Tony Award nominations.
+His other notable Broadway credits include the 2019 revival of Terrence McNally’s Frankie and Johnny in the Clair de Lune starring Audra McDonald and Michael Shannon, which received two Tony Award nominations including Best Revival of a Play, the musical Anastasia, the 2014 revival of It's Only a Play starring Nathan Lane and Matthew Broderick, and The Visit starring Chita Rivera, which received five Tony Award nominations.
 He has received additional Tony nominations for Broadway productions of Mothers and Sons, After Midnight, Ragtime, and Master Class.
 His West End credits include the West End production of The Inheritance, which won four Olivier Awards including Best New Play, and Edward Albee's The Goat, or Who Is Sylvia?.
 Off-Broadway, Kirdahy has produced The White Chip, The Jungle, and White Rabbit Red Rabbit, among other shows.